-2.3 Visit Two ECGs
+2.2 Visit Two ECGs

-Visit two procedures are the same as for baseline ECGs with the exception that baseline and visit two ECGs are compared.
+Visit two procedures are the same as for baseline ECGs with the exception that baseline and visit two ECGs are compared and two-minute rhythm strips are omitted.
 The procedure for this comparison is as follows.

 When two ECGs from different field center visits are available, a determination is made at the Coordinating Center as to whether or not Minnesota Code change criteria are met.
 Determination is made by computer algorithm, not by Minnesota Coders.
-A list of those IDs that fit the change criteria (i.e., any pattern ED1 through ED7, see Appendix V) is sent to the ECG Coding Center.
-Only ECGs for these IDs are examined side by side for serial ECG change.
+IDs that fit the change criteria (i.e., any pattern ED1 through ED7, see Appendix T) are examined side by side for serial ECG change at the Minnesota ECG center.
 Simultaneous ECG comparison is based on the final Minnesota codes.
-Serial ECG changes (significant increase, no increase or technical problem) are also determined three times; the final categories are adjudicated by a senior coder and added to the ARIC Minnesota Coding and Serial Change Field Center Visit ECG form (Appendix M).
-Serial Change criteria are in Appendix L. These objective rules for side-by-side ECG evaluation are used to determine whether a Minnesota code change between ECG pairs is significant.
+Serial ECG changes (significant increase, no increase or technical problem) are determined (Appendix O).
+Serial Change criteria are in Appendix N. These objective rules for side-by-side ECG evaluation are used to determine whether a Minnesota code change between ECG pairs is significant.
 The simultaneous ECG evaluation procedure uses the first clinic visit ECG as the reference ECG for comparison.

-ARIC requires a Minnesota Code change plus agreement by simultaneous ECG comparison before declaring that the ECG pattern change meets ARIC ECG criteria for interim MI (see Appendix V).
+ARIC requires a Minnesota Code change plus agreement by simultaneous ECG comparison before declaring that the ECG pattern change meets ARIC ECG criteria for interim MI (see Appendix T).